Good customer service definition, best practices, and examples

 Burnout is a significant factor that can degrade service quality.
 It can lead to disengagement, reduced efficiency, and increased errors, all of which negatively affect customer service.

-Burned-out employees are less likely to go the extra mile for customers or engage with them in a genuinely helpful and enthusiastic manner, especially for 10 hours.
+A burned-out human customer service agent is less likely to go the extra mile for customers or engage with them in a genuinely helpful and enthusiastic manner.

 In fact, employees who feel burned out are 63% more likely to take a sick day and 2.6 times more likely to be actively seeking a different job.